 Correct Answer: B

-Employee complaints are generally informal expressions of dissatisfaction about work conditions.
-In unionized workplaces, these concerns become grievances that follow a formal process outlined in the collective bargaining agreement, with specific steps and timelines for resolution.
+Why B is correct: Employee complaints are informal expressions of dissatisfaction about work conditions.
+In unionized workplaces, these concerns become grievances that follow a formal process outlined in the collective bargaining agreement, with specific steps and timelines for resolution at each stage.

 During an investigation, an employee provides testimony but requests it remain confidential.
 The accused employee demands to know who made the allegations.
 How should HR balance these competing interests?